bvt3/Udacity-Project2/README.md

 ```bash
 pip3 install locust
 ```
-2. Run a locust test; Below command runs the load with 10 users with a spawn-rate of 1 user per seconds
+2. Run a locust test; The command below runs the test with 10 users with a spawn-rate of 1 user per second
 ```bash
 locust -f locustfile.py --headless -u 10 -r 1 --run-time 10
 ```